ros-infrastructure/ros_buildfarm/doc/jobs/devel_jobs.rst

-  The build is performed single threaded to achieve deterministic build results (a different target order could break the build if it lacks correct target dependencies) and make errors more easy to read.
+  The build is performed single threaded to achieve deterministic build results (a different target order could break the build if it lacks correct target dependencies) and make errors easier to read.

 Build and test
 ^^^^^^^^^^^^^^

-This task is performed by the script ``catkin_make_isolated_and_test.py``.
+This task is performed by the script *catkin_make_isolated_and_test.py*.
-The environment will only contain the build, run and test dependencies declared by the packages in the source repository.
+The environment will only contain the *build*, *run* and *test* dependencies declared by the packages in the source repository.

 The task performs the following steps:

-* The content of the source repository is expected to be available in the folder ``catkin_workspace/src``.
+* The content of the source repository is expected to be available in the folder *catkin_workspace/src*.
-* Invoke
+* Invokes

   ``catkin_make_isolated --cmake-args -DCATKIN_ENABLE_TESTING=1 -DCATKIN_SKIP_TESTING=0 -DCATKIN_TEST_RESULTS_DIR=path/to/catkin_workspace/test_results --catkin-make-args -j1 run_tests``.

-  The XUnit test results for each package will be created in the subfolder ``test_results`` in the catkn workspace and be shown by Jenkins.
+  The XUnit test results for each package will be created in the subfolder *test_results* in the catkin workspace and be shown by Jenkins.

+Known limitations
+^^^^^^^^^^^^^^^^^

+Since the Docker container contains the dependencies for all packages of the tested source repository it can not detect missing dependencies of individual packages if another package in the same repository has that dependency.

 Run the *devel* job locally
 ---------------------------

-The entry point ``generate_devel_script.py`` can be used to generate a shell script which will perform the same tasks as the buildfarm.
+The entry point ``generate_devel_script.py`` can be used to generate a shell script which will perform the same tasks as the build farm.
 It requires certain tools to be available on the local machine (e.g. the Python packages ``catkin_pkg``, ``rosdistro``).